raphael-proust/OGL-SRD5/pages/06.classes/default.md

 ### Fast Movement

-Starting at 5th level, your speed increases by 10 feet while you aren't wearing heavy armor.
+Starting at 5th level, your speed increases by 3m while you aren't wearing heavy armor.

 ### Feral Instinct